inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ]
 ```

-We're going to show how to generate these later, for now let's focus on evaluating expression trees stored in this format

-## Optimizing for performance

 Ok, so all our expressions are now guaranteed to be stored in local memory.
 Let's see what evaluating this structure looks like.
 A warning, in advance.
 It's not elegant.
 There's a bunch of `unsafe` code.
-But it _does_ have better performance in criterion benchmarks over large recursive structures.
+But it _does_ have better performance in criterion benchmarks over large recursive structures as compared to recursing over boxed expressions.
 Feel free to skim this without fully examining it, in the next section we'll introduce a nice clean elegant API that removes the need to write `unsafe` code just to evaluate an expression tree.

 ```rust
 impl Expr {